W4IT: Could you tell us more about who you are and what you do, your leadership style and philosophy?

 W4IT: What is one major leadership lesson you’ve learned in your career?

-W4IT: What advice would you give the next generation of female leaders?
+W4IT: What advice would you give the next generation of females who are not sure about where a STEM career can take them?